MBNT on-chain wire format

 tlv_len - accept unknown tag values (record them as

-(tag, value)pairs; do not derive any meaning) - treat the TLV section as optional metadata only — anything load-bearing for the receipt's claim lives in the canonical doc, not on chain
+(tag, value)pairs; do not derive any meaning) - treat the TLV section as optional metadata only — anything load-bearing for the proof's claim lives in the canonical doc, not on chain

 The total TLV section size is capped at 192 bytes so that 28 + tlv_len ≤ 220 (BSV relay norm).